gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 ## Beta punch list
-* Implement email OTP and Forgot password
+* Implement email OTP and Forgot password, or Cognito or SAML
-* IP Allowlist
+* IP Allowlist or move to production account and non-public VPC subnets
 * Communcation RE senstive info and only authorized beta testers
 * Where to house beta/production site
 * Create dev sandbox backend resources (S3/RDS)